itsmurugappan/swaggerui-openfaas/README.md

 # SwaggerUI for Openfaas

-Simple utility to server swagger static files and reverse proxy requests openfaas platform.
+Simple utility to serve static swagger files and reverse proxy requests to openfaas platform.

 Provide the environment variable "openfaas_gateway"